 Confirmed Cases Reported to UTSA

 The health and safety of our Roadrunners is paramount.
 UTSA is closely monitoring active cases on campus to determine the impact on our campus community and to minimize the spread of COVID-19 as much as possible.
-To keep the Roadrunner community informed about the presence of COVID-19 positive cases on campus, UTSA will provide regular updates regarding the number of positive cases with direct campus impact and the number of students quarantined in student housing.
+To keep the Roadrunner community informed about the presence of COVID-19 positive cases on campus, UTSA will provide regular updates regarding the number of positive cases with direct campus impact and the number of students in isolation in student housing.

-- Direct Campus Impact: Individuals who have received a positive COVID-19 test and: (a) live in UTSA-managed student housing, (b) are part of the Athletic cohort, (c) whose work or study modality is "on-campus," or (d) have been on campus and had a close contact* with a student, staff, or faculty member.
+- Direct Campus Impact (DCI): Individuals who have received a positive COVID-19 test and: (a) live in UTSA-managed student housing, (b) are part of the Athletic cohort, (c) whose work or study modality is "on-campus," or (d) have been on campus and had a close contact* with a student, staff, or faculty member.

 - Faculty/Staff: Individuals employed by the university.
 Data for students employed in some capacity by UTSA is reflected in the student sections of this dashboard.